“The Big Forest Hike was an extraordinary experience and the highlight of my trip to Costa Rica."

 The Big Forest Hike must always be reserved in advance.

-It’s important to come prepared, with excellent health and fitness and the proper jungle gear.
-Up in the cloud forest it can get cold fast, and hypothermia is not a myth.
-Be ready for a sudden change in temperature.
+It’s important to come prepared, with excellent health and fitness and the proper jungle gear for any trip horseback riding or hiking in Costa Rica, especially in these wilderness areas.
+Up in the Monteverde cloud forest it can get cold fast, and hypothermia is not a myth.
+Be ready for a sudden change in temperature while hiking.
 You’ll be crossing rivers and streams, many insects will be attracted to your sweat, you’ll get wet and dirty and very possibly see snakes and other wild critters.
-Chances of getting rained on are 50/50.
+Chances of getting rained on while hiking or horseback riding in Costa Rica’s cloud forest are 50/50.
 In summary, be sure to come prepared for all of these situations.
 Bring proven hiking shoes, or in other words, shoes you have already used and know to be comfortable.

 Strongly recommend to bring: